Hamas says its leader Ismail Haniyeh was assassinated in Tehran by an Israeli airstrike

 The strike came amid escalating hostilities with the Lebanese militant group.
 The U.S. also blames Shukur for planning and launching the deadly 1983 Marine bombing in the Lebanese capital.

+Meanwhile, Iraq’s Popular Mobilization Forces, a coalition of Iranian-backed militias, said that a strike Tuesday night on a base southwest of Baghdad killed four members of the Kataib Hezbollah militia.

+The group accused the United States of being behind the strike.
+Kataib Hezbollah, along with some of the other militias, has in recent months carried out attacks against bases housing U.S. troops in Iraq and Syria in retaliation for Washington's support for Israel in the war in Gaza.
+U.S. officials did not immediately comment.

-There was no immediate reaction from the White House.
+There was no immediate reaction from the White House to the killing of Haniyeh.
 The apparent assassination comes at a precarious time, as the Biden administration has tried to push Hamas and Israel to agree to at least a temporary cease-fire and hostage-release deal.

 CIA Director Bill Burns was in Rome on Sunday to meet with senior Israel, Qatari and Egyptian officials in the latest round of talks.
 Separately, Brett McGurk, the White House Coordinator for the Middle East and North Africa, is in the region for talks with U.S. partners.